Cloudflare outage disrupts ChatGPT, X, other internet services

-Internet infrastructure provider Cloudflare says it is deploying a fix for an issue that caused global outages for ChatGPT, social media platform X, League of Legends and other prominent internet services.
+Internet infrastructure provider Cloudflare says it is deploying a fix for an issue that caused global outages for ChatGPT, social media platform X, transit infrastructure and other prominent internet services.

 Cloudflare said on its status page earlier Tuesday that it identified an issue that was impacting multiple customers.
 There were reports of widespread 500 errors as well as Cloudflare Dashboard and API failing.